shpokas-io/OCasino/README.md

 - **Recent bets improvement**: Should include a CTA instead of a `no bets` message for better UX.
 - **Dark/Light mode issue**: Implemented but not working correctly.
 The biggest issue is that it was not started from a React hook for dark mode, which would have made it much easier.
 A note for future projects.
 - **Bets page re-rendering**: Once a user clicks spin, a re-render happens.
 Need a solution to fix this.
-- **Code refactoring**: A lot of refactoring is needed to improve maintainability and readability.